tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 009.md

 - The bell boy person names us "Bert" and "Ernie"
 - We make our way to the city, towards [[Buckle Down Row]], with a pit stop after to [[The Spokes]] if we have time
 - Matt rolls a nat 1 on our encounter check, we run into a group of 9 [[haze husk]]s and some creature leading them
-- We win, but [[Arken]] got pretty fucked up and looks ghastly now.
+- We win, but [[Arken Highbloom]] got pretty fucked up and looks ghastly now.
 - We looted 5 [[Delerium]] fragments

 #### Aldor Shopping